WebOfTrustInfo/rwot6-santabarbara/draft-documents/permissionless-replicating-decentralised-storage-network.md

 by ignoring revocation lists.

-However, as we pointed out earlier, the consumer still has a copy of the data, and it can't be guaranteed that they will not use it in future.
+However, as we pointed out earlier, the consumer still has a copy of the data, and it can't be guaranteed that they will not use it in the future.
 Therefore, revoking access to data comes down to the trust relationships established between the consumer and the subject.